 The Explanatory Memorandum of the draft bill notes that this non-exhaustive list of factors is to be a guide only.

 The aim of a safe harbour is to see more Australian companies fight their way back from insolvency.
 Under the current system, the high level of personal liability placed upon directors means that when a company enters into financial distress, directors relinquish control of the company and as a result are very often unable to save the business from insolvency.
 The benefit of the safe harbour provision is that rather than companies going straight into voluntary administration, the board of directors has the chance to find a solution by having greater flexibility earlier and the ability to receive better advice.

 What do company directors need to know about safe harbour?

 Company directors need to be aware that the safe harbour provision won’t cover all debts – it only covers those incurred in relation to the course of action taken.
 It will not protect directors who incur debt from creditors in situations where the director didn’t believe the company could repay that debt.
 This is something for directors to be aware of when negotiating any new financing.

-Directors also can’t rely on safe harbour where the company is not meeting obligations owed to employees such as superannuation, and its taxation reporting obligations.
+Directors also can’t rely on the safe harbour where the company is not meeting obligations owed to employees such as superannuation, and its taxation reporting obligations.

 Under the current insolvency laws in Australia, directors tend to focus on self-preservation, rather than attempting to work the company out of insolvency in times of financial distress.
 This is as a result of the personal liability placed upon directors for debts incurred during insolvency.
-The introduction of a safe harbour protection will remove this liability from directors and encourage the resurrection of businesses in financial trouble.
+The introduction of safe harbour protection will remove this liability from directors and encourage the resurrection of businesses in financial trouble.